-Grasslands National Park – 10 Reasons Why You Must Visit
+Grasslands National Park – 10 Reasons To Visit

 Grasslands National Park is one of the great modern achievements of Parks Canada.
 One usually thinks of a national park as a pristine environment that has been preserved for all time from the forces of exploitation and development and in most cases that is a correct assumption.
 Grasslands National Park is quite different.
 It is an ecosystem that was once natural mixed grass prairie, hosting a great variety of flora and fauna, much of which is unique to the prairie environment.
 Home to aboriginal hunters since just past the last Ice Age, the prairies were transformed by the introduction of the horse by the Spanish in the 16th century.
 For a fleetingly short historical period the Cree, Sioux, Blackfeet and Assiniboine tribes were able to easily sustain themselves from the bounty of the immense bison herds that roamed the area.
 Then came the buffalo hunters.
 From a total of what was estimated to be over 50 million animals, less than 2,000 were left by 1890.
 Aside from possibly the decimation of the passenger pigeon, this was the greatest animal holocaust in North American history.